 Everything you need to know about payment service providers

 Learn how to negotiate the best rate for your business.

 Credit card processing overview

-Before comparing interchange plus vs. flat rate processing, let’s dive into a basic overview of how credit card processing works.
+Before comparing interchange plus, flat rate processing and tiered pricing, let’s dive into a basic overview of how credit card processing works.

 There are several parties involved in a typical credit card transaction:

 - Issuing Bank.
 This is the organization that issues a credit card to a customer.
 Common examples include Chase, Citibank and Bank of America.